The man repented of his sins before Jesus Christ.

 The fifth and final theme is religious diffusion, or the spreading of religion across space.
 Religious diffusion is important because the landscapes and regions that religions create are all products of spatial expansion.
 Geographers are interested in how religions diffuse, how they change over time, and what processes encourage these changes.
 Most religions have spread through contagious expansion diffusion, meaning increasing numerically through direct contact of individuals.
 This occurs through various conversion methods.
 Barriers to religious diffusion exist as well.

 All religions have a source area or a hearth where their diffusion started.
-The most widespread religions today originate out of two primary religious hearths.
+The most widespread religions today originate out of 2 primary religious hearths.
 The Semitic Hearth, found in Southwest Asia, is the source area of Christianity, Islam, and Judaism.
 Judaism started about 4,000 years ago, and Christianity evolved out of Judaism about 2,000 years ago.
 Islam, with its origin in the Arabian Peninsula, began approximately 1,300 years ago.
 Hinduism and Buddhism both originated in the Indo-Gangetic Hearth at the northern edge of the Indian subcontinent of Asia.

 ANTHONY PAUL MANNION